 Mice have an extraordinary ability to squeeze themselves into tiny spaces.
-If the outside wall of a house has any gaps, a mouse can fit into a hole the diameter of a nickel or smaller.
+If the outside wall of a house in Rhode Island has any gaps, a mouse can fit into a hole the diameter of a nickel or smaller.

 Mice can fit into gaps or cracks the size of a nickel or even a dime.

 As long as the mouse can fit its little head in a gap or hole, its unique bone structure allows it to pull itself through.

 Once inside your home, mice will look for hiding places with plenty of food and water nearby, so the kitchen or food storage areas are obvious hiding spots.

 Mice can eat a lot of different sorts of food, especially foods that are high in sugar or protein.
 With their strong sense of smell, they go looking for foods they prefer, and the typical kitchen is full of them.
 That’s why it’s extremely important to seal all your food — including pet food — in airtight containers.

 Body size.
 Adult mice are much smaller than adult rats.